-The 2019-2020 Title IX Online Course for students includes information about healthy relationships, types of abuse and red flags for abusive relationships, consent, bystander intervention, and the role of Title IX.
+The 2021-2022 Title IX Online Course for students includes information about healthy relationships, sexual misconduct, consent, bystander intervention, and the role of Title IX.

-These are very sensitive topics, and we do not want to cause harm or trauma.
-If you are triggered at any time while taking this course, or are concerned that you will be triggered by the content of this course, contact the Title IX Office at Title_IX@baylor.edu or (254) 710-8454.
-If you would like to seek counseling support about the topics covered in this training, the Baylor Counseling Center hotline is available 24 hours a day, 7 days a week at (254) 710-2467.
+We recognize these are very sensitive topics, and the Equity, Civil Rights, and Title IX Office wants to ensure you have the support you need.
+If you are concerned you will be triggered by the content or feel triggered at any time while taking the course, please contact the Equity, Civil Rights, and Title IX Office at Title_IX@baylor.edu or (254) 710-8454.
+If you are seeking counseling, you may also contact the Baylor Counseling Center hotline at (254)-710-2467.
+Counselors are available 24 hours a day, 7 days a week.

-If you would like to inquire about in-person training, contact Laura Johnson, Title IX Coordinator, at TitleIX_Coordinator@baylor.edu.
+If you would like to inquire about in-person training, please email us at Title_IX@baylor.edu.